Find a class

 We have classes to suit all abilities.
-Book your session online.
+View our timetable to find a class.

 “Physical fitness is the first requisite of happiness.
 Our interpretation of physical fitness is the attainment and maintenance of a uniformly developed body with a sound mind fully capable of naturally, easily, and satisfactorily performing our many and varied daily tasks with spontaneous zest and pleasure… With body, mind, and spirit functioning perfectly as a coordinated whole, what else could reasonably be expected other than an active, alert, disciplined person?
 Moreover, such a body freed from nervous tension and over-fatigue is the ideal shelter provided by nature for housing a well-balanced mind that is always fully capable of successfully meeting all the complex problems of modern living.
 Personal problems are clearly thought out and calmly met.” – Joseph Pilates